-EMPHASIS OF MATTER
+EMPHASIS OF MATTER - LITIGATION

-Without further qualifying our opinion, we draw attention to note 40 of the consolidated financial statements with regard to a court verdict issued by the Court of Cassation on 4 June 2013 overturning the Court of Appeal's verdict issued on 23 January 2013 which invalidated the executive merger procedures involving the Company in 2002 and 2005, without compromising the authenticity and legality of these decisions in terms of subject or form.
+We draw attention to Note 40 of the consolidated financial statements with regard to a court verdict issued by the Court of Cassation on 4 June 2013 overturning the Court of Appeal's verdict issued on 23 January 2013 which invalidated the executive merger procedures involving the Company in 2002 and 2005, without compromising the authenticity and legality of these decisions in terms of subject or form.
 Furthermore, the Court of Cassation requested the Court of Appeal for a retrial with a new committee of different judges.
-The new Court of Appeal appointed a committee of experts to study and report about the mergers referred to above.
-The new committee has set 13 March 2016 as the date for the next session, during which the report is to be presented.
+The Court of Appeal appointed a committee of experts to study and report about the mergers referred to above.
+On 23 January 2017, the Court of Appeal issued a ruling, which upheld the Court of Appeal's verdict issued on 23 January 2013.
+However, the Company decided to appeal before Court of Cassation against the Court of Appeal ruling on 23 January 2017.
 Currently, the accompanying consolidated financial statements are prepared on a similar basis, as in prior periods, including its subsidiaries acquired in the mergers referred to above.